rock-solid/wordpress-mobile-pack/readme.txt

 == Changelog ==

+= 2.2.7 =
+* Add opt-in for enabling mobile theme on tablets
+* Optimize posts and pages featured images, use thumbnail if it exists
+* Optimize pages loading, exclude pages that belong to an inactive parent page
+* Fix display for images included in a div tag with fixed height

 = 2.2.6 =
 * Add Facebook, Twitter and Google+ share buttons for posts.
 Social media settings are edited from the plugin's admin panel.